tecki/ebpfcat/ebpfcat/ethercat.rst

 Three methods of control
 ------------------------

-The communication with the terminals can happen in three different ways:
+The communication with the terminals can happen in four different ways:

 - asynchronous: the communication happens ad-hoc whenever needed.
 This is done during initialization and for reading and writing configuration data, like CoE.
 - slow: the data is sent, received and processed via Python.
-This is good enough to around 100 Hz operation.
+This is good enough to around 100 Hz operation, depending on the overall load on the system
+- parallel: the slow communication, but in a separate process.
+This is useful if the program needs to perform other tasks as well, which would block the event loop for too long to reach stable operation.
+Also got to some 100 Hz.
 - fast: the data is sent, received and processed using XDP in the Linux Kernel.
-Only very limited operations can be done, but the loop cycle frequency exceeds 10 kHz.
+Only very limited operations can be done, namely integer arithmetic only, but the loop cycle frequency exceeds 10 kHz.

 Adding new terminals
 --------------------